ColtonMcEwen/datagen/README.md

 #### Arguments
 + First, use the temporary file `ds1jsonfacetpath.txt` and/or `ds1jsonfacetdata.txt` created earlier.

-*Note: Don't freak out if there are a bunch of `json` files littered in the directory.
+*Caution: There will be a bunch of `json` files littered in the directory.
 Once the process is finished, move them into the recently created directory created for the `json` files.*

+*Caution: Ignore the warnings when running some of the examples below.*

 *Example1:*

-**Ignore the Warning!**
 ```
 python3 jsonfilesplit.py -if ds1jsonfacetpath.txt
 ```